wednus/hana/README.md

 Examples for HackIoT Hana SDK
 =============================
-This repository contains the latest examples for HackIoT Hana.
+This repository contains the latest SDK and example projects for HackIoT Hana.
 - [Buy HackIoT Hana at Tindie Store](https://www.tindie.com/products/sundew/hackiot-hana/)